Supreme Court wrestles with Biden's deportation policy

 Solicitor General Elizabeth Prelogar said it would be “incredibly destabilizing on the ground” for the high court to require that.
 Congress has not given DHS enough money to vastly increase the number of people it holds and deports, the Biden administration has said.

-But Texas Solicitor General Judd Stone told the court that the administration violated federal law requiring the detention of people who are in the U.S. illegally and who have been convicted of serious crimes.
+But Texas Solicitor General Judd Stone told the court the administration is violating federal law that requires the detention and deportation of people who are in the U.S. illegally and who have been convicted of any serious crime, not just the most serious, specifically defined ones.

 Chief Justice John Roberts was among the conservative justices who pushed back strongly on the Biden administration’s arguments.
 “It’s our job to say what the law is, not whether or not it can be possibly implemented or whether there are difficulties there, and I don’t think we should change that responsibility just because Congress and the executive can’t agree on something … I don’t think we should let them off the hook,” he said.